Elmatosz/Elmatosz/README.md

 - 👋 Hi, I’m @Elmatosz
-- 👀 I’m interested in Software Engineering
+- 👀 I’m am currently a Software Engineer
-- 🌱 I’m currently working on personal project
+- 🌱 I’m currently working on growing my knowledge.
-- :man_student: Set to graduate on May, 2023
-- 📫 How to reach me matos-2011@live.com
+- 📈 Growth Mindset 📈

 <!---
 Elmatosz/Elmatosz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.